watatomo/tl/enst/idol story/wataru - animal presentation.md

 On that note, Tomoya-kun, let us do exactly that...☆

 **Tomoya:** Woaaah!
 Don't jump onto the balloon while carrying meee!
 P-Put me down~!

+## Translation encounters

+1. A reference to Tomoya's Idol Story from !, *Cinderella on the Stake's Stage.* Tomoya rescues Jeanne d'Arc, who passed out on the side of a street.
+She's quite fond of him.